-Op-Ed: It’s Time to Break Free from Israel
+It’s Time to Break Free from Netanyahu

 To start, I’d like to note that I have nothing intrinsically against the idea of Israel.
 I recognize the importance of having a US ally in the Middle East.
 Israel provides the US with useful intelligence about the region and helps the US thwart its Middle Eastern adversaries, such as Iran or Hezbollah.
 This is good.
 I also appreciate Israel’s protection of the Holy Land, an area of importance for my fellow 2.5 billion Christians and me.